mandiant/flare-fakenet-ng/test/testing.md

 * Windows
 * Linux

-Each platform and mode is tested in each applicable suite against all supported clients, as follows:
+Each platform and mode is tested in each applicable test suite (below) against all supported clients, as follows:
 * Windows SingleHost
 	* General - Port and IP Redirection
 	* General - Listeners